gardener/documentation/website/documentation/glossary/_index.md

 ---
 ## Purpose

 Synonyms and inconsistent writing style makes it hard for beginners to get into a new topic.
-This glossary aims to help authors to use the right terminology and readers to get a better understanding of Gardener.
+This glossary aims to help users to get a better understanding of Gardener and authors to use the right terminology.

 Contributions are most welcome!